What is prostate cancer?

 Castration resistant prostate cancer

 This is prostate cancer that has spread to other parts of the body and can no longer be slowed down by low testosterone levels.
-It is usually defined by a rising PSA level, worsening symptoms, and possibly a growing cancer.
+It's usually defined by a rising PSA level, worsening symptoms, and possibly a growing cancer seen on a scan.

 How is prostate cancer treated?